jtencer/jtencer.github.io/_pages/pubs.md

 J. Tencer and K. Potter, “A Tailored Convolutional Neural Network for Nonlinear Manifold Learning of Computational Physics Data using Unstructured Spatial Discretizations”, SIAM Journal on Scientific Computing, in review.

 F. Rizzi, E. Parish, P. Blonigan, J. Tencer, “A Compute-Bound Formulation of Galerkin Model Reduction for Linear Time-Invariant Dynamical Systems,” SIAM Journal on Scientific Computing, in review.

-J. Tencer and K. M. Forsberg, “Postprocessing Techniques for Gradient Percolation Predictions on the Square Lattice,” Physical Revie E, accepted.

 A.L.
 Brown, F. Pierce, and J. Tencer, “A Lennard-Jones Based Surface Tension Analogy Model for Liquid Breakup,” International Journal of Multiphase Flow, in review.